CuzzoLabs/WalkersAudit/README.md

 When cloning this repo, you will need to use the `--recursive` flag to correctly include all submodules.

+Existing unit tests have been included and can be run with `forge test`.

 # Token Distribution

 For clarity when auditing, it's important to understand the intended distribution of tokens to gain clarity that the code is functioning as intended.
 For this reason, tokens will be distributed in the following manner, assuming a max supply of `5555` tokens: